texfaq/texfaq.github.io/FAQ-psfchoice.md

   ancestor of the LucidaBright plus LucidaNewMath font set, which are not currently available.)

-- MathTime Pro2Publish or Perish (Michael Spivak)
+- MathTime Pro2 Publish or Perish (Michael Spivak)

   This latest instance of the MathTime family covers all the weights (medium, bold and heavy) and symbols of previous versions of